88lex/sa-guide/README.md

 **************
 **NOTE:** If you want to use [sa-gen](https://github.com/88lex/sa-gen) and [sasync](https://github.com/88lex/sasync) please take the time to read the document below along with readme instructions that we've written for the repos.
 Also read through the scripts a couple of times.
 The scripts are all pretty straightforward.

-The scripts and methods are based on ideas/contributions/tools from ncw, zenjabba, max, sk, rxwatcher, dashlt, mc2squared, storm, physk and others.
+The scripts and methods are based on ideas/code/tools from ncw, max, sk, rxwatcher, l3uddz, zenjabba, dashlt, mc2squared, storm, physk and others.
+If I forgot anyone no offense intended.
+Ping me and I'll add you.

 I wanted to share this but I don't have a lot of time for support.
 If you can try to help others on discord/slack channels after figuring out the steps that would be great.
-All of the scripts do work, but require some very basic knowledge for running bash scripts, setting permissions (e.g. chmod +x to run scripts in bash) and ensuring that your scripts are pointing to files/folders in the correct locations (e.g. /opt/sa for json keys, /opt/sasync/json.count for the sasync counter, etc.).
+All of the scripts do work, but require some very basic knowledge for running bash scripts, setting variables and permissions (e.g. chmod +x to run scripts in bash) and ensuring that your scripts are pointing to files/folders in the correct locations (e.g. /opt/sa for json keys, /opt/sasync/json.count for the sasync counter, etc.).
 ********